 Not Eastside Flea though.
 If you want a real experience, then go to the Vancouver Flea Market.
 You can buy art, furniture, knives, tools… If you want it, someone there will get it for you.
 Bonus points if you go for one of their special days and fight a grandma over a vintage toy.

-This is more around Vancouver than in it, but can still be done in a daytrip.
+This is more around Vancouver than in it, but can still be done on a day trip.
 Turns out, the coastal seas around Vancouver offer some of the best scuba diving around.
 But don’t just take our word for it- BC is in the top 5 diving destinations in North America.

 The Rio Theatre is your best chance of seeing a really good (and sometimes crazy) burlesque show.
 While it doesn’t have the same flair as buying a bunch of $1s at No. 5, it does have a wider appeal.
-Bonus points if you turn it into a crazy first date.
+Bonus points if you turn it into a crazy second (or third, or fourth) date.

 Vibe out in nature

 Of course, Wreck Beach has to be on this list.
-The only fully nude beach in Vancouver, this is a great spot to let your proverbial hair down.
+The only fully nude beach in Vancouver (and 1 of 2 in Canada), this is a great spot to let your proverbial hair down.
 While you don’t have to be nude to go, it’s bad form if you’re not at least in your most revealing swimwear.
 Bonus points for finding a surprisingly hairless old guy (there’s a lot) and doing yoga with him.

-And that’s our list of the (legal) weird stuff to get up to in Vancouver.
+And that’s our list of the (legal) weird and unique things to do in Vancouver.
 While there’s a lot more fun to be had in this city, we don’t necessarily feel the need to expose all of it.
 If you know, you know.